 With the experimental result in hand, it is suggested that the benzene to toluene conversion might undergo via a carbene intermediate similar to our previous discovery16.
 To further examine the mechanism, we periodically monitored the generation of toluene under the optimized reaction condition over the first two hours (Figure 4A).
 Then, the initial methanol load was reduced by half (2.5 μL), and it was found that the reaction rate was significantly reduced to approximately 1/4 compared to the optimized reaction.
 As a benchmark, we also tried reducing the benzene amount (to 5 μL) and the reaction rate was reduced to approximately 1/2.
 This indicates that the reaction rate equation is likely to be proportional to the benzene activity coefficient and the methanol activity coefficient squared, suggesting a mechanism involving two methanol molecules.
-A similar test was also conducted for our previous methanol-to-ethanol conversion and gave a similar reaction rate decrease to 1/4 of the optimized yield (Figure 4B).
-Therefore, the initial carbene formation from methanol is likely to involve two molecules.
+A similar test was also conducted for our previous methanol-to-ethanol conversion and gave a similar reaction rate decrease to 1/4 of the optimized yield when the methanol load was halved (Figure 4B).
+Therefore, the rate determining step in the initial carbene formation from methanol is likely to involve two methanol molecules.